6 Best Honda Civic Type R EP3 Braking Upgrades

 When looking for performance EP3 brake discs, most people go directly to the shiny, grooved, drilled or a combination of both.
 Still, it's just as essential to ensure they are vented and will reject heat as fast as possible.

-This is where RPB and PBS come in, with both options being vented and are by far the most popular EP3 brake discs we sell.
+This is where RPB and PBS come in, with both options being vented and being by far the most popular EP3 brake discs we sell.

 RPB Ep3 brake discs